johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL5.3 Emergency Operations.md

 	- Flew into a cloud, or lost minimum VFR visibility
 		- Rely on [[PPL5.1 Emergency Flight by Instruments - Four Fundamentals]] skills; reverse course; request help on the radio
 	- Icing - **(POH)** Reverse course or choose a different altitude; request help on the radio; deploy all anti-ice measures.
 See POH for landing with heavy ice accumulation
+	- Door or window opens in flight
+		- Not an emergency.
+Close it, or land normally.

 #### Key Procedures in Emergencies
 These are the emergency procedures referenced in the section above.